Beyond Outerplanarity: Outer k -Planar Graphs

-Let $a_1b_1$ be the bottommost component of type $c_3$ (i.e., $a_1$ is the clockwise-first vertex from $v$ in a component of type $c_3$).
-The first layer is defined as the component $a_1b_1$ together with every component whose interval either overlaps or is disjoint from the interval of $a_1b_1$.
-Now consider the green edge $b_1w$ (see Fig.~\ref{fig:separator-cases-components}~(c)), note we may have that this edge connects $a_1$ to $w$ instead.
-Now, for every component of this layer which is disjoint from the interval of $a_1b_1$, this edge is crossed by at least one edge connecting it to $v$.
-Furthermore, for every component of this layer which overlaps the interval of $a_1b_1$, there is an edge connecting $b_1$ to either $v$ or $w$ which is crossed by at least one edge within that component.
-So in total, there can only be $O(k)$ components in this first layer.
-New layers are defined by considering components whose intervals are contained in $a_1b_1$.
-To limit the total number of layers, let $a_\ell$ be the bottommost vertex of the first component of the deepest layer and consider the purple edge $va_\ell$.
-This edge is crossed by some edge of every layer above it and as any edge can only have $k$ crossings, there can only be $O(k)$ different levels in total.
-This leaves us with a total of at most $O(k^2)$ components per region and again we can enumerate their placements and recurse accordingly.
+Let $a_1b_1$ be the interval of the bottommost type-$c_4$ component (i.e., going from~$v$ in clockwise direction, $a_1$ is the first vertex adjacent to~$v$ or~$w$ in a type-$c_4$ component).
+The first layer consists of this component and every component whose interval either overlaps or is disjoint from the interval~$a_1b_1$.
+We now consider the edge~$e \in \{b_1w, b_1v\}$ (whichever exists; drawn green in Fig.~\ref{fig:separator-cases-components-c}).
+For every component of the first layer whose interval is disjoint from $a_1b_1$, the edge that connects the component to~$v$ crosses~$e$.
+For every component of the first layer whose interval overlaps $a_1b_1$, the edge~$e$ is crossed by at least one edge within that component.
+Hence, the first layer consists of at most $k+1$ components.
+The next layer consists of all components whose intervals are contained in the intervals of components on the first level etc. Let~$\ell$ be the index of the deepest layer, let~$a_\ell$ be the bottommost vertex of that layer connected to~$v$ or~$w$.
+If~$e'$ is the edge that connects the component of~$a_\ell$ to~$v$ (red in Fig.~\ref{fig:separator-cases-components-c}), then~$e'$ is crossed by some edge of every layer above it.
+Hence there are at most $k+1$ levels and at most $(k+1)^2$ components per region.
+This means that we can enumerate their possible placements and recurse accordingly.

-The above algorithm provides the following recurrence regarding its runtime.
-Namely, we let $T(n)$ denote the runtime of our algorithm, and we can see that the following expression generously upper bounds its value.
-Here $f(s)$ denotes the number of different outer $k$-planar drawings of a graph with $s$ vertices.
+We now bound the runtime of the above recursive algorithm.
+Let $T(n)$ denote its worst-case runtime when applied to an outer $k$-planar graph with $n$ vertices.
+Then,

+where $f(s)$ denotes the number of different outer $k$-planar drawings of a graph with $s$ vertices and $g(s)$ denotes the number of ways $s$ components can be partitioned into at most three regions.
+The factor $n^{O(k)}$ stands for finding all possible separators of size $4k+3$, and $T({2n}/{3})$ is the runtime of the recursive call on a region.

-Thus, the algorithm runs in quasi-polynomial time, i.e., $2^{\text{poly}(\log n)}$. \end{proof}
+Thus, the algorithm runs in quasi-polynomial time, i.e., $T\in 2^{\mathrm{polylog}(n)}$. \end{proof}

-\section{Outer $k$-Quasi-Planar Graphs}
+\section{Outer Quasi-Planar Graphs}

-In this section we consider outer $k$-quasi-planar graphs.
-We first describe some classes of graphs which are outer 3-quasi-planar.
-We then discuss edge-maximal outer $k$-quasi-planar drawings.
+In this section we consider outer quasi-planar graphs, that is, outer 3-quasi-planar graphs.
+We describe some classes of graphs that are outer quasi-planar and some classes of graphs that are not outer quasi-planar.
+In particular, we show that there are planar graphs that are not outer quasi-planar.
+Hence, the classes of planar graphs and outer quasi-planar graphs are incomparable; see Theorem~\ref{thm:containment}.